Who is the Top Investor In Hasbro Inc. (HAS)?

 Sponsored

-The stock witnessed a 6.36% gain in the last 1 month and extending the period to 3 months gives it a -6.42%, and is -6.66% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.59% over the week and 2.60% over the month.
+The stock witnessed a 9.57% gain in the last 1 month and extending the period to 3 months gives it a -4.76%, and is 3.64% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.74% over the week and 2.49% over the month.

 Hasbro Inc. (HAS) Analyst Forecasts